deepmodeling/rid-kit/docs/source/rid_configuration.md

 This section configures the parameters in `Label` step.
 Currently, rid-kit supports two methods of labeling: `"restrained"` and `"constrained"`, stand for `restrained MD` and `constrained MD` respectively.
 Most settings are quite similar to those in `Exploration` Step.
 The simulation time is usually different between `Exploration` and `Label` steps, while the simulation time for `Exploration` has more freedom, the simulation time for `Label` step has to be chosen with care (longer enough to ensure convergence and shorter enough to avoid wasting).
 Our experience is that `100ps` is enough for `torsion mode` in `restrained MD method`, `1ns` is enough for `distance mode` in `constrained MD method`.

 ### restrained method
 Set `"method": "restrained"` to use restrained MD as mean force calculator.
-The only different parameters with `Exploration` step is `kappas`.
+The only different parameters with `Exploration` step is `kappas` and `std_threshold`.

 * **`kappas`** `(List[int])` A list of force constants ($\kappa$) of harmonic restraints.
 The length of the list is equal to the number of CVs.

+* **`std_threshold`** `(float)`(default 5.0, the unit is consistent with the mean force) A number represents the mean force standard deviation threshold, beyond which the mean force is neglected and will not be used in the dataset for training free energy model.
+You should test labeling MD for your own system to determine an appropriate number for this threshold.

 ### constrained method
 Set `"method": "constrained"` to use constrained MD as mean force calculator.
 Currently rid-kit only supports distance CV to use this method.
 The other parameters is the same with `Exploration` step.